 Fifthly, does the historian explain?
-On the German distinction between erklären and verstehen, natural scientists explain but historians only understand.
-However, this distimetion is somewhat artificial.
+On the German natural distinction between erklären and verstehen, sicientists explain but historians only understand.
+However, this distinction is somewhat artificial.
 Both scientists and historians understand; both communicate the intelligibility that they grasp.
 The difference lies in the kind of intelligibility grasped and in the manner in which it develops.
 Scientific intelligibility aims at being an internally coherent system or structure valid in any of a specified set or series of instances.
-It is expressed in a technical vocabulary, constantly tested by confronting its every implication with data, and adjusted or superseded when it fails to meet the tests.
-In contrast, historical intelligibility is like the intelligibility reached by common sense.
-It is the content of a habitual accumulation of insights that, by themselves, are incomplete; they are never applied in any situation without the pause that grasps how relevant they are and, if need be, adds a few more insights derived from the situation in hand.
-Such commonsense understanding is like a many purpose adjustable tool, where the number of purposes is ecormous, and the adjustment is based on the precise task in hand.
-Hence, common sense thinks and speaks, proposes and acts, with respect, not to the general, but to the particular and concrete.
-Its generalities are not principles, relevant to every possible instance, but proverbs saying what may be useful to bear in mind, and commonly rounded out by a contradictory piece of advice.
-Look before you leap:
+On the other hand, the intelligibility grasped by common sense is not a rounded whole; it is like ana an adjustable, many-purpose tool; is it is not used without the addition of a few more insights derived from the situation in hand.
+New Tis the time for all